Help keep our prices low: Tell a friend about this vacation!

 Day 9 – Halifax

-Join your tour director this morning for a guided stroll along the historic waterfront and enjoy a visit to the Maritime Museum of the Atlantic.
+Join your tour director this morning for a guided stroll along the historic waterfront.
+Visit the Maritime Museum of the Atlantic.
 The remainder of your day is at leisure in Halifax to explore the many fun attractions within walking distance of your waterfront hotel.
-Farewell dinner.
+Enjoy a farewell dinner.
 BD

 Day 10 – Halifax